 other ready made sauces

-Milk is high in nutrients such as calcium, vitamin B2, phosphorous, magnesium and vitamin B12.
-Calcium is an important mineral involved in the formation and maintenance of strong bones and teeth, and also also plays a regulatory role in muscle contraction and blood clotting functions.
+Milk is high in nutrients such as calcium, vitamin B2, phosphorous, magnesium, vitamin B12 and a useful source of the mineral iodine.
+Calcium is an important mineral involved in the formation and maintenance of strong bones and teeth, and also plays a regulatory role in muscle contraction and blood clotting functions.

 The importance of vitamin D

 There are many myths surrounding milk and the consumption of dairy products.
 Some believe that semi-skimmed/skimmed milk has a lower calcium content that the full-fat variety.
 This is false.
 Lowering the fat content does not affect the calcium level.
 It is also a common myth that eggs fall into the dairy category.
 This is also untrue; eggs are not a dairy product.
-Live yoghurts can sometimes be tolerated by people with lactose intolerance.
-This is because the bacterial cultures used in making yoghurt produce the lactase enzyme required for digestion.
+Live yogurts can sometimes be tolerated by people with lactose intolerance.
+This is because the bacterial cultures used in making yogurt start to break down and reduce the amount of lactose present.